Walter Carpenter: Politics

-Carpenter served as Member of Parliament for Waterford County from 1859 to 1865.
+Carpenter served as Member of Parliament for County Waterford from 1859 to 1865.

 Family

 Walter assumed, by Royal Licence dated 1 June 1868, the surname and arms of Carpenter, in lieu of those of Talbot, in accordance with the testamentary injunction of Sarah, Countess of Tyrconnell, widow of John Delavel Carpenter, last Earl of Tyrconnell.

 Walter Carpenter (then so surnamed) married Maria Georgiana Mundy on 27 October 1869 at the Parish Church, Marylebone, London, England.
 She died in childbirth on 25 April 1876 in 33 Warwick Square, London, England.

-Carpenter then married Beatrice, daughter of Thomas De Grey, 5th Baron Walsingham and Hon.
+Carpenter then married Beatrice, daughter of Thomas de Grey, 5th Baron Walsingham and Hon.
 Emily Elizabeth Julia Thellusson, on 10 February 1887 in St. George's, Hanover Square, London, England.
 Beatrice was born on 16 November 1853, christened in Merton, Norfolk, England and died on 16 October 1927.
 There were no children from this union.